-For a deeper explanation of the APL please have a look at this great blog from Ashish
+For a deeper explanation of the APL please have a look at a blog post from Ashish Morzaria

-For the official release information please see the SAP Note below
+For the official SAP release information please see the SAP Note 2111573.

 The APL is actually contained within Predictive Analytics 2.0 download, so first you will need to download that component first.